nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Aspect: **The way user can specify the script file**

-As the command takes in a script file name, there is a need to decide on whether the user needs to include the file extension as well.
+As the user have to specify a script file for the command, there is a need to decide on whether the user needs to include the file extension as well.

 | Approach | Pros | Cons |
 | --- | --- | --- |
 | Specify file extension. |  Ensures the correct file will be read. | Some users may not know how to identify the file extension. |
 | Do not have to specify file extension. | Users can easily specify the file to read. | May read the wrong file due to identical names but different file extension. |

-We have decided to the implement the first approach, **users should specify the file extension in their input** because there is great importance in getting a correct estimation timing, and it far outweighs and compensates for the hassle of entering the file extension, and we believe such mistakes are costly for our users.
+We have decided to the implement the first approach, **users should specify the file extension** because it is important for the application to generate the correct estimation timing to the user, and this far outweighs and compensates for the hassle of entering the file extension, and we believe such mistakes are also costly for our users.

 <br/>